UPDATED: April 13, 2020

 Almost all dogs will try to push themselves beyond their limits to keep up with you.

-However, small dogs usually think they are small dogs trapped in a small body.
+However, small dogs usually think they are big dogs trapped in a small body.

 That means they can have a tendency to push themselves even more than they can physically handle so you have to watch them closer and be more alert for signs of fatigue and dehydration.